63rabbits/CI_BuiltInFilterSample/README.md

 # CI_BuiltInFilterSample

-Using CIColorClamp to pull out the red color
+Using CIColorClamp to pull out the red color.

 ![](./CI_BuiltInFilterSample.png)